RERA Tenancy Law in Dubai : A Complete Guide

 Terminating Tenancy Contract in Dubai

-If the property owner plans to increase the rent for the next term, they can do that after complying with the RERA rules for rent increase and checking the RERA calculator for rent increase norms.
-The landlord needs to give a 90-day notice to the lessee before reviving the agreement.
-On the other hand, the tenant can agree to the rental increase or reject it by providing the lessor 60 days’ notification before the rental agreement date to leave the rental property.
+If the property owner plans to increase the rent for the next term, they can do so after complying with the rental increase law in Dubai.
+As per the law, a landlord must give a 90-day notice to the lessee before reviving the agreement.
+On the other hand, the tenant can agree to the rental increase or reject it.
+They have to provide the lessor 60 days’ notification.
+Moreover, they must do so before the rental agreement date to leave the rental property.

 General Obligations of Tenants in Dubai